 At Organizing Boston, we are dedicated to providing you with the highest level of service.
 We invite you to meet our team members below and contact us for a free consultation today.

 Certified Professional Organizer

-Sarah Buckwalter is a Certified Professional Organizer® with over 15 years of experience.
-In 2000, she founded Organizing Boston, the largest professional organizing business in New England and the 2014 winner of Best of Boston Home™, Best Professional Organizer.
+Sarah Buckwalter is a Certified Professional Organizer® with over 24 years of experience in home and move organization.
+In January of 2000, she founded Organizing Boston.
+Organizing Boston is the largest professional organizing firm in New England and was awarded Best of Boston Home™, Best Professional Organizer by Boston Magazine.

 Highly regarded and nationally recognized as an organizing industry expert, Sarah frequently lectures on organizing and business development.
 She has shared her organizing expertise in print and on dozens of news and television programs.
 Sarah has appeared several times on the hit television series, “Hoarding: Buried Alive” on TLC.

 With a desire to help everyone get organized, Sarah developed an online organizing platform, Organizing U. Organizing U offers a professional organizer directory, online courses and virtual organizing programs to help people live more organized lives.
 Organizing U also offers training programs for Professional Organizers.

 Sarah is the author of Organize your STUFF!: 5 Simple Steps to Organize Everything.